icyrax26/kylebruney-SecondSense/README.md

     - Gyroscope
     - Pedometer

-The sensor data is converted toa string to display what direction the user is turning and the data is saved to the SD card as a .csv file.
+The sensor data is converted to a string to display what direction the user is turning and the data is saved to the SD card as a .csv file.